cms-tau-pog/TauFW/docs/CMSDAS2020/sw_setup.md

 After adding this, you can connect to the CERN login nodes simply via `ssh cern7`

+## EOS user space

+If not already done, you can activate your EOS space following the corresponding [instructions](https://resources.web.cern.ch/resources/Manage/EOS/Default.aspx).

+This will give you access to 1 TB personal storage space, accessible e.g. via the path `/eos/user/<first-letter-of-cern-username>/<cern-username>`.
+There, you can store for example large files needed for the analysis.

 ## Checking out the analysis software

 At first, please create a separate working directory in your home folder at lxplus and move into it: